tjthejuggler/JuggleHub/TRACKING_SETTINGS_AUDIT.md

 ## Conclusion

-Successfully identified and removed 7 dead settings from the old Kalman-based tracking system.
+Successfully identified and removed 10 dead settings from the old Kalman-based tracking system and unused weighted scoring system.
 The UI now only contains settings that are actively used in the current trajectory-based tracking architecture.
 This cleanup:

 - ✅ Reduces confusion for users
 - ✅ Simplifies the codebase